semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 There is a bunch of values in this file, but 3 of them are really important right now, and represent the basic configuration values :

 - `cluster.name` : It is the name of the cluster. **It is used to identify nodes belonging to the same cluster**
 - `node.name` : It is the name of the node.
-If it is not provided, then Elasticsearch will performs a random-pick among a list of defined names.
+If it is not provided, then Elasticsearch will perform a random-pick among a list of defined names.
 - `http.port` : It is the default port on which Elasticsearch will listen to the HTTP traffic.

 #### The discovery & the discovery modes

-When running a cluster, each node has to be aware of his neighbours.
+When running a cluster, each node has to be aware of its neighbours.
 This process (how to discover your neighbours) is called **discovery**.

-There is **several ways for a new node to discover other nodes** of the same cluster.
+There are **several ways for a new node to discover other nodes** of the same cluster.

 ##### Multicast Discovery